nbronikowski/glider_notebooks/README.md

 # glider_notebooks

-My own glider notebooks for processing/plotting and other tasks as needed
+My own jupyter notebooks for processing/plotting and other tasks as needed I drop them here to share work when neeeded or when I have something I want to find later